dialoa/docker-ojs-dev/README.md

 with symbolic links to the other importexport folders. __Or better, simply stop your container when you're installing a new plugin.__

-## Advanced
+## Advanced configuration

 `ojs.config.inc.php` contains OJS's configuration file (`config.inc.php`).

-The `.env` and `docker-compose.yml` contain most of the configuration:
-MySQL root password, username and password, ports, shared volumes.
+The `.env` and `docker-compose.yml` contain most of the configuration: container names, MySQL root password, username and password, ports, shared volumes.
 If you modify them you need to restart the container (`docker-compose restart`).

+In `volumes/config` you can create some configuration files.
+You need to uncomment the corresponding lines in `docker-compose.yml` and relauch the containers:

+* `apache.htaccess`: a `.htaccess` file (`\var\www\html\.htaccess` within
+  the container)
+* `php.custom.ini`: a `php.custom.ini` file (`/etc/php7/php.custom.ini`
+	within the container)
+* `db.charset.conf`: a mysql charset conf file (`/etc/mysql/conf.d/charset.cnf` within the container)

 The `services/php74` folder is used to create the OJS server.
 Its `root` subfolder is copied at the `/` within the container.